ishikakushwah01/pizza-sales_dashboard/README.md

 - Practiced cleaning and analyzing real-world datasets
 - Used Pandas to group and aggregate data
 - Created visual charts using Matplotlib
-- Wrote clear and well-commented code in Jupyter Notebook
+- Wrote clear and well-commented code in Google Colab
 - Summarized insights for business decision-making

 ---